ostef/jai-ryu/README.md

 # Performance comparison between Ryū and stb_sprintf, lower is better
 Compiled using the LLVM backend in release mode (options -llvm -release).
 Executed 1000 times for 10000 random values.

 ## Fixed form:
 ![Fixed form benchmark](benchmark_fixed.svg)
 ## Exponent form:
 ![Exponent form benchmark](benchmark_exp.svg)

+Note that the Jai compiler is still in closed beta as of now, and our implementation of Ryu will get faster in the future as the compiler produces faster output.
+Also, this was compared against stb_sprintf compiled from the original C source code using `cl /O2 /Oi`.
+Note that you most likely will never use Ryu with a precision of more than 16 digits (in exponent form), because 17 digits is enough to uniquely identify a f64, and when printing floating point values, you want them to be readable and/or parsable, and `string_to_f64` only works for up to 17 total non zero digits in the mantissa.
+This means that performance comparisons for higher precisions are mostly irrelevant.
+Consider this.

 # Formatting options
 The Jai port of Ryū has additional formatting options for the Ryū printf d2fixed and d2exp algorithms.
 There is an overload of `f64_to_fixed` and `f64_to_exp` that takes a `fmt : Format` as argument instead of a `precision : u32`.
 The format struct is defined as follows: